Power BI for US government customers

 Power BI feature availability

 To accommodate the requirements of government cloud customers, there are some differences between government plans and commercial plans.
 Our goal is to make all features available in government clouds within 30 days of general availability.
 In some cases, underlying dependencies prevent us from making a feature available.
+The list below shows features that aren't yet available in a particular government environment or that are available with limited functionality.
+The list uses the following key:

 |Azure B2B Collaboration between government and commercial cloud1|